-4.7 Homework
+4.7 Homework/lost learning

-At The Eaves Learning Centre homework will be set by the subject teacher on a weekly basis were appropriate.
-If a teacher feels that a student is struggling to complete homework, this will be addressed by the teacher and a more differentiated approach will be taken.
-At any time, young people may ask for homework and teachers will oblige by giving Pupils extra work.
-All Pupils are encouraged to do revision outside of school and are provided with revision guides to assist them with their studying.
+At The Eaves Learning Centre we encourage students to catch up on any lost learning.
+If a teacher feels that a student is struggling to complete classwork, the expectation is that the child is supported to complete the work later in the day in collaboration with the homes.
+If students are not in school, work is sent home for them to complete.
+This is to ensure there is not additional lost learning for the child.
+At any time, children may ask for homework and teachers will oblige by giving them extra work.
+All children are encouraged to do revision outside of school and are provided with revision guides to assist them with their studying.